 q = truncate(n/d)

-Thus r is negative iff n is negative.
-However, by any non-unit denominator, the quotient of +1, 0, or -1 is 0; that is, three contiguous numerators by a common denominator share a common quotient.
+Thus a nonzero r is negative iff n is negative.
+With the truncate operator pair, the quotient of +1, 0, or -1 by any non-unit denominator is 0; that is, three contiguous numerators divided by a common denominator share a common quotient.
 Of the other division operator pairs, only the round pair exhibits this property.